sm-programmer/rgb2yiq/README.md

 To Do
 =====

-1. Implement parameter-checks and a better parameter management system.
-2. Generate output file to standard output for more flexibility.
-3. Implement reverse-direction YIQ -> image file.
+1. Implement reverse-direction YIQ -> image file.
+2. Allow native compression to generated files (requires changes in file structure).
+This issue can be partially addressed by sending to stdout and piping to any compression utility like `gzip'.

 License
 =======